 Are you coming for the Lightroom basics and need a place to stay prior to the morning class?
-Looking to extend your stay for a little extra get-a-way after the workshop?
+Looking to extend your stay for a little extra get-a-way before the workshop?
 Additional nights can be added to your reservation for $135 per night for lodge rooms or $180 per night for a cabin.

 Additional Person (non – participant) – $600

 Bring along a significant other, friend, or family member and they can enjoy the beauty of North Idaho in the Fall as well!
 This non-participant price includes lodging and meals.
 No activities are included.
 Non-participants cannot participate in or attend the photoshoot sessions.

 $500 deposit due at registration.
 The balance will be due 30 days prior to the workshop.
 Cancelation with a refund of deposit up to 30 days prior to the 1st day of the workshop.
 If canceling within 30 days of the workshop, the full amount of the workshop will be retained unless the spot can be filled.
 If we can fill the spot a full refund will be offered.